-15. A person making a return under clause 4.21 of this code must disclose:

-- a) the name and address of each corporation in which they had an interest or held a position (whether remunerated or not) on the return date, and - b) the name and address of each corporation in which they had an interest or held a position in the period since 30 June of the previous financial year, and - c) the nature of the interest, or the position held, in each of the corporations, and

-- d) a description of the principal objects (if any) of each of the corporations, except in the case of a listed company. - 16.
-An interest in, or a position held in, a corporation need not be disclosed if the corporation is: - a) formed for the purpose of providing recreation or amusement, or for promoting commerce, industry, art, science, religion or charity, or for any other community purpose, and - b) required to apply its profits or other income in promoting its objects, and - c) prohibited from paying any dividend to its members. - 17.
+- 15. A person making a return under clause 4.21 of this Code must disclose: - a) the name and address of each corporation in which they had an interest or held a position (whether remunerated or not) on the return date, and - b) the name and address of each corporation in which they had an interest or held a position in the period since 30 June of the previous financial year, and - c) the nature of the interest, or the position held, in each of the corporations, and - d) a description of the principal objects (if any) of each of the corporations, except in the case of a listed company. - 16.
+An interest in, or a position held in, a corporation need not be disclosed if the corporation is: - a) formed for the purpose of providing recreation or amusement, or for promoting commerce, industry, art, science, religion or charity, or for any other community purpose, and - b) required to apply its profits or other income in promoting its objects, and

+- c) prohibited from paying any dividend to its members. - 17.
 An interest in a corporation need not be disclosed if the interest is a beneficial interest in shares in a company that does not exceed 10 per cent of the voting rights in the company. - 18.
-An interest or a position in a corporation need not be disclosed if the person ceased to hold the interest or position prior to becoming a Councillor or designated person.
+An interest or a position in a corporation need not be disclosed if the person ceased to hold the interest or position prior to becoming a councillor or designated person.

-Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018.
+Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018; and property developer has the same meaning as it has in Division 7 of Part 3 of the Electoral Funding Act 2018.

-- 19. A person making a return under clause 4.21 of this code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 20.
-For the purposes of clause 19 of this schedule:
+- 19. A person making a return under clause 4.21 of this Code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 20.
+For the purposes of clause 19 of this Schedule: